Coilover: Spring preload

-Preload is the pressure exerted on a spring over the distance it is compressed.
-A higher preload means a stiffer spring and a lower preload results in a softer spring with more travel.
-This is true if the coilover uses progressive springs.
-On coilovers with linear springs preload has no effect on spring rate.
+Preload is the force exerted on a spring over the distance it is compressed.
+With a progressive spring a higher preload means a stiffer spring, and a lower preload results in a softer spring with more travel from a given force.
+(With a linear spring, by definition, preload has no effect on spring rate.)
 More preload can increase grip when cornering, but too much preload can make a spring too stiff.
-In coilovers with adjustable spring seats, linear rate springs and no helper or tender springs, ride height must be adjusted through preload.
+In coilovers with adjustable spring seats, linear-rate springs and no helper or tender springs, ride height must be adjusted through preload.
 This can present a problem for vehicles whose ride height needs to be lowered but whose springs are already stiff enough.

 Dampers

-A mono-tube coilover is a single piston and rod assembly in a damping case in which both compression and rebound occur.
+A mono-tube coilover is a single piston-and-rod assembly in a damping case in which both compression and rebound occur.
 A larger mono-tube shock will be able to displace more hydraulic fluid, providing a more sensitive response to small suspension movements than twin-tube shocks.

-A twin-tube coilover is more complex than a mono-tube assembly.
-Twin-tubes have an inner cylinder which moves up and down, and an outer cylinder which serves as a hydraulic reserve.
+A twin-tube coilover has an inner cylinder which moves up and down and an outer cylinder which serves as a hydraulic reserve.
 This design allows for an increase in suspension stroke, which provides better ride quality and handling.